 Nigel Mawer QPM

-Vice Chairman, Disciplinary Chairman and Director
+Vice Chairman and Director

 He was formerly the Head of Economic and Specialist Crime at New Scotland Yard where he devised ‘Sterling’, the MPS strategy to combat economic crime in London.

-He has led on some of the most sensitive enquiries conducted by Scotland Yard.
+He led some of the most sensitive enquiries conducted by Scotland Yard.
 He ran the corruption enquiry into members of the Pakistani Cricket Team, working closely with the ICC Anti-Corruption and Security Unit.
 He led the enquiry into Lords and MPs expenses.
 He led the National response to e-crime and planned the operational response against serious and organised crime relating to the 2012 Olympics.
 He was a special advisor to the Commissioner of the Metropolitan Police on the reinvestigation of phone hacking by News International staff in 2011.

 In 2001 he achieved an MA in Individual and Organisational Development.
 He was awarded the Queens Police Medal for Distinguished Police Service in the 2009 Queens Birthday Honours.
 He is a Fellow of the Chartered Management Institute.